Aliloya-eng/sec-blogs/API_TestingGuide.md

 - [MindAPI](https://dsopas.github.io/MindAPI/play/) ⇒ ⇒ _API testing framework (similar to OSINT)_

 **_Fuzzing and Enumeration tools:_**
-- API word lists ⇒ ⇒ _Creat your own or download wordlists from the web_
+- API word lists ⇒ ⇒ _Create your own or download wordlists from the web_
 - [FuzzAPI](https://github.com/Fuzzapi/fuzzapi) ⇒ ⇒ _Fuuzing tool for APIs, with GUI_
 - [Js-scan](https://github.com/zseano/JS-Scan) ⇒ ⇒ _Tool to extract APIs from JS files_
-- [Trufflehog](https://github.com/trufflesecurity/truffleHog) ⇒ ⇒ _An effective tool that search Git repos and commit histories for secrets_
+- [Trufflehog](https://github.com/trufflesecurity/truffleHog) ⇒ ⇒ _An effective tool that searches Git repos and commits histories for secrets_
 - [Parameth](https://github.com/maK-/parameth) ⇒ ⇒ _Parameter fuzzing tool_
 - [Swagger](https://swagger.io/) ⇒ ⇒ _API development platform with many tools and also valuable blog posts that can help you_